Code-Institute-Submissions/Milestone_1-8/README.md

 ## **Testing**

+### **Testing scenarios**
 1. **Get your free trial lesson button:**
-    1. 1a.
-Click on "Get your free trial lesson" button on Home page and Courses page;
+    1. Click on "Get your free trial lesson" button on Home page and Courses page;
-    1. 1b.
-You will be redirected to contact form page;
+    1. You will be redirected to contact form page;
-    1. 1c.
-Try to submit an empty form - you will get an error message;
+    1. Try to submit an empty form - you will get an error message;
-    1. 1d.
-Try to submit with an invalid email - you will get an error message;
+    1. Try to submit with an invalid email - you will get an error message;
-    1. 1e.
-Try to submit with all input.
+    1. Try to submit with all input.

 2. **Check my courses button**
-    1. 2a.
-Located on the Home page under the first reason to learn Russian.
+    1. Located on the Home page under the first reason to learn Russian.
-    1. 2b.
-Click on the button and make sure you are redirected to Courses page.
+    1. Click on the button and make sure you are redirected to Courses page.

 3. **Get to know me**
-    1. 3a.
-Located on the Home page under the second reason to learn Russian.
+    1. Located on the Home page under the second reason to learn Russian.
-    1. 3b.
-Click on the button and make sure you are redirected to About me page.
+    1. Click on the button and make sure you are redirected to About me page.

 4. **Students' Testimonials?**
-    1. 4a.
-Located on the Home page under the third reason to learn Russian.
+    1. Located on the Home page under the third reason to learn Russian.
-    1. 4b.
-Click on the button and make sure you are redirected to About me page.
+    1. Click on the button and make sure you are redirected to About me page.

 ### **Different screen sizes**
 The content of the pages is arranged according to responsive design.